conradakunga/Blog/_posts/2025-01-01-dependency-injection-in-c-net-part-2-making-implementations-pluggable.md

 3. We have made it very **easy to add a new provider** - just implement the `IAlertSender` interface and register it for DI
 4. The endpoints will **generally** never need to change when implementing a new provider - making maintenance and improvements much easier.

-**It is inportant to note that only one `IAlertSender` should be registered at a time.**
+**It is important to note that only one `IAlertSender` should be registered at a time.**

 There are definitely great improvements, but we are not quite there.

-In the next post, we will look at how to use dependency injection to dynamically change providers.
+In the [next post]({% post_url 2025-01-02-dependency-injection-in-c-net-part-3-making-implementations-pluggable %}), we will look at how to use dependency injection to change providers dynamically.

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/Mailer). *The source code builds from first principles as outlined in this series of posts with different versions of the API demonstrating the improvements.*